Information about Motag Living Museum

 At the entrance of the Motag Living Museum, a “Bahay Kubo” or nipa hut will be the first to greet the tourists.
-It has an old-time well and comfort room.
-Before, the fetching of water from the well is the children’s duty as a way of helping their parents.
+Not far from the hut is another of its kind.
+It shelters one of the oldest women in the community who rolls tobacco into fat cigars.

 Besides cigars, the locals make mats out of coconut leaves, which can be used for roofing, windbreakers, or wall fixtures for cottages.
 This process is called “pagsusulidap.”
 The elders also do traditional rice milling.
 Tourists can try these activities to completely experience what it is like to live in a simple community.